-A Safe Haven certification is a requirement for every AYSO volunteer and it only needs to be attended once.
+A Safe Haven® certification is a requirement for every AYSO volunteer and it only needs to be attended once.
 No one is allowed to help at AYSO practices or games without this certification.
-Also, starting next fall season all team coordinators will have to attend this course.
+Also, starting in the 2016 Fall season, all team coordinators will have to attend this course.

 What is Safe Haven